ChemAxon/marvinjs-docker-example/official_image/README.md

 # Preparations

-Please downlaod your Marvin4JavaScript license and place into this folder as license.cxl
+Please download your Marvin JS license and place into this folder as license.cxl

 To use the official image you should "docker login" to https://hub.chemaxon.com you can find imnformations about it on https://chemaxon.com/products/marvin-js/download#docker-panel on the Docker panel.